 Unlike PCA, Section 14(c) which has one catchall proviso, PCA, Section 15 lists nine abuses of dominance.
-Based on the interview and bicameral transcript, this was rooted in a contested legal impediment in Philippine Administrative and Criminal Law, which will not be elaborated in detail.87 This is in contrast to 102 TFEU which contains a more or less, non-exhaustive list of abuses.88 In all, it seems that the PCC opted for the non-exhaustive manner employed in the EU as evidenced in its IRR.89
+Based on the interview and bicameral transcript, this was rooted in a contested legal impediment in Philippine Administrative and Criminal Law, which will not be elaborated in detail.
+This is in contrast to 102 TFEU which contains a more or less, non-exhaustive list of abuses.
+In all, it seems that the PCC opted for the non-exhaustive manner employed in the EU as evidenced in its IRR.

-87 Correspondence with PCC Comm.
+&lt;sup>88 Correspondence with PCC Comm.
 Bernabe.
 The impediment being whether the list of nine abuses should be exhaustive or not.
-88 Dritch Aimuma PLC in Commission Cose C 05 (04 P ECP 102221)
+British Ainuaus PLC & Commission Case C 05 (04 P. FCP 102221 [2007] 1

 British Airways PLC v Commission, Case C-95/04 P,, ECR I02331 [2007], ¶ 64; Text of TFEU, art.
 102 reads: "Any abuse by one or more undertakings of a dominant position within the internal market or a substantial part of it shall be prohibited as incompatible with the internal market in so far as it may affect trade between Member States."
-See also CRAIG & DE BURCA, supra note 33, at 1068; WHISH & BAILEY, supra note 41, at 208.
+See also CRAIG & DE BÚRCA, supra note 33, at 1068; WHISH & BAILEY, supra note 42, at 208.

-89 PCA IRR, rule 3, § 2.
+&lt;sup>90 PCA IRR, rule 3, § 2.
 "It shall be prohibited for one or more entities to abuse their dominant position by engaging in conduct that would substantially prevent, restrict, or lessen competition, including...".
 The addition of "including" signifies that other violations may fall under its ambit and that the nine abuses enumerated in PCA, Section 15 are possible examples.
-The final paragraph of the penultimate proviso also hints at this possibility stating that "Provided finally, that the foregoing shall not constrain the Commission or the relevant regulator from pursuing measures that would promote fair competition or more competition as provided in this Act."
+The final paragraph of the penultimate proviso also hints at this possibility stating that "Provided finally, that the foregoing